-Dan leads the Prendos in-house Drone Team, which offers drone services as a stand-alone product or as part of a wider service such as property or landscape surveying, damage reports or as a visual representation of a completed job.
+Dan leads Prendos’ in-house drone team, which offers drone services as a stand-alone product or as part of a wider service such as property surveying, damage reports or as a visual representation of a completed job.
 He says the benefits of using a drone are particularly apparent when it comes to inspecting roofs or other inaccessible areas.

 “Any time anyone needs a building or property surveyed, if the roof is part of the inspection then a drone is immensely helpful.
 Accessing a roof can be difficult – not just when the building is high, but when the roof isn’t suitable to walk on.
 Using a cherry picker to access a roof can cost thousands of dollars, plus you’ll need someone who can operate that sort of machinery and work at heights.
 Using a drone is safer, faster and cheaper – it’s a no brainer.”

 Dan says it’s important to note that drones don’t replace the need for physical building inspections, but rather speed up someone’s ability to physically inspect by allowing them to identify and target the areas that actually need further investigation.
 This is particularly useful in the case of high rise buildings or when surveying a large area or high number of properties.

 “There will always be the requirement for physical building inspections, but a drone can pinpoint exactly where this further investigation is required.
 We had a client recently who asked us to survey 20 two-storey houses on the same street.
 Instead of getting a surveyor to go up and down a ladder at each property, we spent 10 minutes with the drone over each house to identify which roofs needed inspecting.
 It saved her a great deal of time and money.”